That awesome hike you have planned in the mountains is sure to tire your dog out! But what if it rains? Or if you sprain

 *This post contains affiliate links.
 Thank you! *

 When you live on a boat that is ten feet wide at the broadest part, you get good at tiring out a dog in a small space.
 After all, we’re not always walking 6-miles round trip to buy groceries or hanging out on a cool beach.
 But you don’t have to be a sailor to need the same skill.

-Whether your small space is a hotel room, adventure van, RV, or even a highway rest stop, it is possible to tire any dog out.
+Whether your small space is a hotel room, adventure van, RV, or vacation rental, it is possible to tire any dog out.
 Here’s what you need to know:

 The key to a happy and tired dog is being a creative owner!

 These are some of the best ways to work your dog’s body and brain indoors.

 Do you keep your dog’s same old toys hanging around all the time?
-Stop it.
-Your dog will express much more interest in playing with toys that are new to him.
+Stop it!
+Your dog will show much more interest in playing with toys that are new to him.

 You don’t need to spend money on new toys all the time.
-Just hide the ones he hasn’t paid attention to for a while and then surprise him with them every so often.
+Just hide the ones he hasn’t paid attention to for a while and then surprise him with them a few weeks later.

-If he’s an enthusiastic toy lover (like our Honey), he’ll go a long way to tiring himself out just by jumping around with his long, lost toy.
+If he’s an enthusiastic toy lover (like our Honey), he’ll do a good job of tiring himself out just by jumping around with his long, lost toy.